Skip to main content

 1. Establish risk appetite

-Who is responsible for establishing the cyber risk appetite and tolerance levels?
-Generally, the security team, in agreement with the board (or risk committee).
-“The decision usually isn’t left with the CISO alone, but with relevant executives from across the board, such as the CTO, CIO, CRO, or CEO, because of the strong alignment between risk appetite and cybersecurity prioritisation.”
+Generally, the security team is in agreement with the board (or risk committee).
+“The decision usually isn’t left with the CISO alone, but with relevant executives from across the board, such as the CTO, CIO, CRO, or CEO, because of the strong alignment between risk appetite and cybersecurity prioritization.”

 2. Understand attack surface

 CAASM – Cyber Asset Attack Surface Management is a hot topic in cybersecurity, especially when it comes to metrics and measurement.
+Philippe says: “If a company can nail CAASM, they will have the denominator for most of their key metrics.
+“The complexity of coverage metrics is really in understanding your organization’s attack surface.

-“The complexity of coverage metrics is really in understanding your organisation’s attack surface.
 How many systems do you have?
 How many third parties?
 How many on-prem versus cloud?
 And crucially, you need to understand the changing state of that attack surface, such as the influence of shadow IT or mergers and acquisitions.”

 The example Panaseer dashboard below shows how the attack surface changes over time, in the context of total devices, externally facing devices, or devices missing from the CMBD.
 It also highlights potentially risky devices that aren’t identified, don’t have an owner, or are missing from at least three controls.